dnsgrig/dnsgrig/README.md

 ### <h1>Hi there 👋</h1>
-I'm Denis and recently I've graduated in <b>Computer Science</b> from Queen Mary University of London.
+- I've recently graduated in <b>Computer Science BSc</b> from Queen Mary University of London.<br>
+- During my studies I've developed an interest in technologies capable of <b>augmenting human abilities</b>.<br>
+- In particular, <b>Brain-Machine Interfaces</b> and how this technology can help us understand human brain and improve its funtions.

 <!--
 **dnsgrig/dnsgrig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.